FlowerEatsFish/tvgh-library-collection-crawler/README.md

 const result = tvghLibraryCollectionApi( keyword, // string.
 Necessary.
-            //If you configs it as null, it will get an error. page, // number.
+           // If you set it as null, it will get an error. page, // number.
 Positive integer.
 Default: 1.
         // Every page only shows maximum 12 results. libraryNumbering // number.
 Integer and the range from 0 to 7 are valid.
 Default: 0.